chrisadew55/astro_data_sql/README.md

 ---

 ### Project overview
-Self directed project integrating astrology to practice basic SQL with MS SQL Server.
+Self directed project integrating astrology to practice SQL with MS SQL Server.

 ### Data sources
 I ran into a few issues trying to get hold of specific AstroDataBank data, so I decided to create my own small sample of randomised birth dates, locations and names using ChatGPT.
 I then used AstroGold to generate charts and collect superficial planetary information.
 I loaded the necessary info into Excel and from there created the 'astrology database.csv' that I loaded into SQL Server.